 Praise and gratitude can help encourage greater employee engagement for your admins.
 Positive feedback and a word of thanks are powerful motivators.
 Just make sure you’re sincere and you relate your praise to a specific achievement.
 And don’t overdo it, as it can come across as forced.

 5. Make work meaningful

 As President Theodore Roosevelt once observed, “ … the best prize that life offers is the chance to work hard at work worth doing.”
 Show your administrative staff how everything they do contributes to a bigger objective or mission.
-People are happier when they understand the context of their jobs and how the work they do plays an important role in the organization’s success.
+People are happier when they understand the context of their jobs and how the work they do plays an important role in the organisation’s success.
 Also, to improve this aspect of employee engagement, consider assigning your people some in-depth projects to help them get into a state of flow.
 People who are intensely focused on an interesting task tend to be happier.

 6. Play fair

 A sense of fairness and respect is so important to employees that even a single incident that rubs them the wrong way can turn otherwise satisfied admins into cynical workers – and they may even end up leaving the company in due time.
 About one-fourth of workers surveyed said that, if they were not treated with respect, they would consider leaving their jobs within a year.

 Seek out ways to improve communication in your workplace